 Liquidity risk is the risk that the Foundation will not be able to meet its financial obligations as they fall due.
 The majority of the Foundation's assets are investments traded in active markets that can be readily liquidated.
 In addition, the Foundation aims to retain a sufficient cash position to manage liquidity in order to meet its obligations on a timely basis.
-Liquidity risk for the year ended December 31, 2018 was impacted by the issuance of demand loan financing on the purchase of real estate.
+Liquidity risk for the year ended December 31, 2019 was impacted by the repayment on the demand loan.